gemini-series/gemini-series.github.io/_posts/2024-05-21-R2illustrator.markdown

 ## Registration

-The workshop is free to UPenn graduate students, postdocs, faculty, and staff.
+**[Register using this form](https://forms.gle/ivGQetcGvdmS7uxg6)!**.
+The workshop is free to UPenn graduate students, postdocs, faculty, and staff, but registration is required and seating is limited.

-**[Please register here](forms.gle/q4KyFFzDMzX9WpTU6)**.
-Registration is required and seating is limited.
+The workshop will take place in the [Holman Reading Room](https://www.library.upenn.edu/holman) in the Biomedical library, and is free to UPenn graduate students, postdocs, faculty, and staff.

 ## Overview